Pylons/colander/docs/basics.rst

 Serialization and deserialization are not completely symmetric, however.
-Although schema-driven data conversion happens during serialization, and defaults are injected as necessary, :mod:`colander` types are defined in such a way that structural validation and validation of values does *not* happen as it does during deserialization.
-For example, the :attr:`colander.null` value is substituted for every missing subvalue in an appstruct, and none of the validators associated with the schema or any of is nodes is invoked.
+Although schema-driven data conversion happens during serialization, and default values are injected as necessary, :mod:`colander` types are defined in such a way that structural validation and validation of values does *not* happen as it does during deserialization.
+For example, the :attr:`colander.null` value is substituted into the cstruct for every missing subvalue in an appstruct, and none of the validators associated with the schema or any of is nodes is invoked.

 This usually means you may "partially" serialize an appstruct where some of the values are missing.
 If we try to serialize partial data